History of the Choctaw: Pre-Civil War (1840)

 Choctaw chief Greenwood LeFlore stayed in Mississippi after the signing of Treaty of Dancing Rabbit Creek and removal of most of the tribe.
 He became a US citizen, successful businessman, and state politician.
 He was elected as a Mississippi state representative and later as a senator, was a fixture of Mississippi high society, and became a friend of Jefferson Davis.
 He represented his county in the state house for two terms and served as a state senator for one term.
-Some of the elite used Latin language, an indulgence used by some politicians.
+Some of the elite used the Latin language, an indulgence used by some politicians.
 LeFlore spoke in Choctaw and asked the Senate floor which was better understood in the region, Latin or Choctaw.

 Midway through the Great Irish Famine (1845–1849), the Choctaw agency at Fort Smith, Arkansas, raised funds totaling $170 and sent it to help starving Irish men, women, and children.
 The Arkansas Intelligencer reported that "all subscribed, agents, missionaries, traders and Indians, a considerable portion of which fund was made up by the latter."

 It had been just 16 years since the Choctaw people had experienced the Trail of Tears, and they had faced starvation ...
 It was an amazing gesture.
 By today's standards, it might be a million dollars", according to Judy Allen, editor of the Choctaw Nation of Oklahoma's newspaper, Bishinik, based at the Oklahoma Choctaw tribal headquarters in Durant, Oklahoma.

 To mark the 150th anniversary, eight Irish people retraced the Trail of Tears.
 In the late 20th century, Irish President Mary Robinson extolled the donation in a public commemoration.
 On 18 June 2017 the Kindred Spirits memorial by the sculptor Alex Pentek, a circle of six-metre-tall steel feathers making a bowl and representing both the Choctaw tradition and a symbolic bowl of food, was unveiled in Midleton, County Cork.
 A Choctaw delegation, which included Chief Gary Batton, Chief of the Choctaw Nation, and Assistant Chief Jack Austin Jr., attended the memorial's dedication ceremony that involved presentations of both Choctaw and Irish culture.
 On 12 March 2018 the Irish Taoiseach Leo Varadkar announced a new scholarship program to allow Choctaw students to travel to and study in Ireland.
 In the spring of 2020, during the COVID-19 pandemic, an Irish charity drive raised more than $1.8 million to support the struggling Navajo and Hopi Nations as repayment for the Choctaws' donation more than a century before.

 For the Choctaw who remained in or returned to Mississippi after 1855, the situation deteriorated.
 Many lost their lands and money to unscrupulous whites.
 The state of Mississippi refused the Choctaw any participation in government.
 Most were isolated by their limited understanding of the English language, which made it difficult for them to work in mainstream society.
 In addition, the European Americans had classified them as free people of color and excluded them from segregated white educational institutions.
 The state had no public schools before those established during the Reconstruction era.